ibm-cloud-docs/openshift/getting-started.md

     1. If you want a larger size for your worker nodes, click **Change flavor**.
 Otherwise, leave the default **4 vCPUs / 16 GB** flavor selected.
     2. Set how many worker nodes to create per zone, such as the minimum value of **2**.
 For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
 6. Fill out the **Resource details** to customize the cluster name and any tags that you want to use to organize your {{site.data.keyword.cloud_notm}} resources.
-7. Review the **Summary**, and then click **Create**.<p class="note">Your cluster creation might take some time to complete.
+7. In the **Summary** pane, review the order summary and then click **Create**.<p class="note">Your cluster creation might take some time to complete.
 After the cluster state shows **Normal**, the cluster network and load-balancing components take about 10 more minutes to deploy and update the cluster domain that you use for the OpenShift web console and other routes.
 Wait until the cluster is ready before continuing to the next step by checking that the **Ingress Subdomain** follows a pattern of `<cluster_name>.<globally_unique_account_HASH>-0001.<region>.containers.appdomain.cloud`.</p>

 <br>